-- NetBenefits AccessCard-A single debit card.
-The Net-Benefits AccessCard® is a special-purpose Visa® card that provides an easy, automatic way to pay for HSA and/or FSA qualified medical expenses.
-The card provides electronic access to the amounts set aside in your respective benefit accounts such as HSAs and FSAs.
-Please note that if you have a Dental/Vision FSA, it can only be used for vision and dental expenses at eye doctor and dentist offices, or merchants that sell eyeglasses.
-You won't be able to use your card for over-the-counter vision and dental expenses.
-You can use another form of payment and submit the receipt for reimbursement of qualified over-the-counter items.
-If you enroll in a Dental/Vision FSA and HSA, your funds will be accessed for both accounts through a single debit card.
-For Dental/Vision expenses, the NetBenefits AccessCard® will pull from your Dental/Vision FSA first until funds are exhausted and then the HSA funds will be used.
-For all medical and Rx expenses, the NetBenefits AccessCard® will pull from the HSA.9 - Fidelity Health® App.
+- Your HSA debit card.
+Your debit card provides an easy way to pay for qualified medical expenses directly from your Fidelity HSA.
+The card uses your available balance to pay for qualified expenses at eligible merchants. - Fidelity Health® mobile app.
 The Fidelity Health app gives you an easier way to manage your health care expenses-all in one place, wherever you are.
-With the Fidelity Health app you can: - Review your HSA balance and transaction history - Scan a product's barcode to find out whether it's a qualified medical expense for an HSA or Health Care FSA - Pay bills or reimburse yourself using your HSA You can even store and share your benefits ID and vaccination cards.
-The Fidelity Health app is now available in the App Store® or Google PlayTM. - Fidelity BillPay® for Health Savings Accounts.
-This online bill paying service enables you to quickly and easily make payments to health care providers, companies, and individuals.
-You can also set up an automatic payment schedule, reimburse yourself for out-of-pocket qualified medical expenses, and keep track of all payments and activity. - Fidelity HSA checkbook.
-Your Fidelity HSA checkbook can be used to pay for qualified medical expenses at the point of sale or to make a payment for an invoice you received in the mail.
-You can even write yourself a check to be reimbursed for qualified medical expenses. - Direct debit capability.
-This payment method allows a third party to withdraw money from your Fidelity HSA.
-You simply provide the routing and account numbers, and the vendor can set up a direct debit from your Fidelity HSA as a one-time or recurring payment option. - Pay out of pocket.
+With the Fidelity Health app you can: - Review your HSA balance and transaction history - Scan a product's barcode to find out whether it's a qualified medical expense for an HSA or Health Care FSA - Pay bills or reimburse yourself using your HSA - Save receipts for qualified medical expenses

+You can even store and share your benefits ID cards.
+The Fidelity Health app is available in the App Store® or Google $Play^{TM}$.

+- Pay a provider directly from your HSA.
+Easily pay bills directly from your HSA to your health care provider.
+Use the Fidelity Health app or NetBenefits to choose a payment amount and payee. - Pay out of pocket.
 To take advantage of the long-term growth potential of your HSA, you may want to choose to pay for a qualified medical expense out of pocket rather than use the funds in your HSA.
 If you do pay out of pocket, you have the option to reimburse yourself from your HSA at any time without penalty.